-Now completing my third year serving as Executive Director of Lawrenceville Presbyterian Preschool, I continue to enjoy the privilege of growing this special little school.
+2017-18 is my fifth year serving as Executive Director of Lawrenceville Presbyterian Preschool, and I continue to enjoy the privilege of growing this special little school.
 Getting to know all the children and families is such a pleasure!
 I am blessed to work with a wonderful staff of dedicated teachers who love what they do.

 A bit about me…